-Management continuously monitors its cash flows to determine its cash requirements and makes comparison with un-funded facilities with banks in order to manage exposure to liquidity risk.
+Management continuously monitors its cash flows to determine its cash requirements and makes comparison with related party in order to manage exposure to liquidity risk.

 The Establishment buys and sells goods and services in local and foreign currencies.
 Exposure to foreign currency transactions is minimised where possible by denominating such transactions in US Dollars to which the UAE Dirham is pegged.